Comparing Your Award Letters – Summer Hub

 Determine Total Cost for Each School

 TIP!
-If the school isn’t affordable after applying your gift aid, check how much the school costs after applying borrowed aid, or student loans.
+If the school isn’t affordable after applying your gift aid, check how much the school costs after applying student loans.
 Remember you can take out all or just a portion of the loans that you’re offered.
 If the school still feels unaffordable after applying student loans, it might not be a good financial fit.
 But…before ruling this school out, consider appealing your award letter.

 Compare College Costs